 Bering River Sockeye Salmon

 The current SEG (15,000-33,000) for this stock was adopted in 2012 (Fair et al. 2011) and was developed from peak aerial surveys using the percentile approach of Bue and Hasbrouck (unpublished).
 For this review the data set was updated through 2018 and the 3-tier percentile method was applied (Appendix A4).
 This method was used because the tiers from the Bue and Hasbrouck approach were deemed to provide less optimal proxies for determining the range of escapements around Smsy (Clark et al. 2014).
-This stock is high contrast (12.8), with a moderate average harvest rate (.27) and high measurement error (aerial surveys), resulting in a tier 1 percentile recommendation (20th and 60th percentiles).
-Based on these results the committee recommends the Bering River sockeye salmon SEG be updated to 15,000–24,000.
+This stock is high contrast (12.8), with a moderate average harvest rate (0.27) and high measurement error (aerial surveys), resulting in a tier 1 percentile recommendation (20th and 60th percentiles).
+Based on these results the committee recommends the Bering River sockeye salmon SEG be updated to a range of 15,000–24,000.
 The change in this goal has allocative implications for Copper River Delta subsistence, commercial, and sport fisheries.

 Coghill Lake Sockeye Salmon